not-sekiun/Consortium/README.md

 # Consortium
 Consortium is a _programming language agnostic_, and _networking protocol agnostic_
-command and control (C2) framework that is designed to be _highly extensible_ and _modular_.
+command and control (C2) framework that is designed to be _collaborative_, _highly extensible_, and _modular_.
 The framework ships with its own listeners and agents while also allowing users to rapidly develop their own highly customized listeners and agents.

 > [!CAUTION]
 > Consortium is **actively being developed** and is currently considered to be in the
 > _alpha phase_ of development.
+The current branch `main` is essentially a developer
-As such it should be noted that:
+> branch where I dump all code without regards to correctness.
+As such it should be
+> noted that:
 >
 > 1. Backwards incompatible/breaking changes may be made to the framework at any time.
-> 2. The framework may contain major bugs.
+> 2. The framework may contain major bugs and even incomplete code that can cause crashes.
-> 3. The framework may not be feature complete.
+> 3. The framework is currently not considered to be feature-complete.
-> 4. Documentation will be lacking.
+> 4. Documentation will be severely lacking and incomplete.
 >
-> I am working to resolve all these problems so please raise any problems, feature
+> I am working to resolve all these and work towards a 1.0.0 release so please raise any
-> requests, or bug reports in the Github issues section.
+> problems, feature requests, or bug reports in the GitHub issues section.

 ## ⚙️ Features
 - **📡 Asynchronous multiplayer/multiserver support** - Multiple clients can connect to